Jean-Honoré Fragonard: Biography

-In 1765 his Coresus et Callirhoe secured his admission to the Academy.
+In 1765 his Coresus Sacrificing Himself to Save Callirhoe secured his admission to the Academy.
 It was made the subject of a pompous (though not wholly serious) eulogy by Denis Diderot, and was bought by the king, who had it reproduced at the Gobelins factory.
-Hitherto Fragonard had hesitated between religious, classic and other subjects; but now the demand of the wealthy art patrons of Louis XV's pleasure-loving and licentious court turned him definitely towards those scenes of love and voluptuousness with which his name will ever be associated, and which are only made acceptable by the tender beauty of his color and the virtuosity of his facile brushwork; such works include the Blind Man's Bluff (Le collin maillard), Serment d'amour (Love Vow), Le Verrou (The Bolt), La Culbute (The Tumble), La Chemise enlevée (The Raised Chemise), and L'escarpolette (The Swing, Wallace Collection), and his decorations for the apartments of Mme du Barry and the dancer Madeleine Guimard.
-The portrait of Diderot (1769) has recently had its attribution to Fragonard called into question.
+Until this time Fragonard had hesitated between religious, classic and other subjects, but he did not aspire to become a history painter and he had difficulty completing official commissions.
+As a consequence, he painted mostly for private patrons or for himself.
+The demand of the wealthy art patrons of Louis XV's pleasure-loving and licentious court turned him definitely towards those scenes of love and voluptuousness, which are only made acceptable by the tender beauty of his color and the virtuosity of his facile brushwork; such works include the Blind Man's Bluff (Le collin maillard), Serment d'amour (Love Vow), Le Verrou (The Bolt), La Culbute (The Tumble), La Chemise enlevée (The Raised Chemise), and L'escarpolette (The Swing, Wallace Collection), and his decorations for the apartments of Mme du Barry and the dancer Madeleine Guimard.

-A lukewarm response to these series of ambitious works induced Fragonard to abandon Rococo and to experiment with Neoclassicism.
-He married Marie-Anne Gérard, herself a painter of miniatures, (1745–1823) on 17 June 1769 and had a daughter, Rosalie Fragonard (1769–1788), who became one of his favourite models.
+A lukewarm response to these series of ambitious works induced Fragonard to abandon the Rococo style and to experiment with Neoclassicism.
+He married Marie-Anne Gérard (1745–1823), herself a painter of miniatures, on 17 June 1769 and had a daughter, Rosalie Fragonard (1769–1788), who became one of his favourite models.
 In October 1773, he again went to Italy with Pierre-Jacques Onézyme Bergeret de Grancourt and his son, Pierre-Jacques Bergeret de Grancourt.
 In September 1774, he returned through Vienna, Prague, Dresden, Frankfurt and Strasbourg.

 Back in Paris Marguerite Gérard, his wife's 14-year-old sister, became his student and assistant in 1778.
 In 1780, he had a son, Alexandre-Évariste Fragonard (1780–1850), who eventually became a talented painter and sculptor.
 The French Revolution deprived Fragonard of his private patrons: they were either guillotined or exiled.
 The neglected painter deemed it prudent to leave Paris in 1790 and found shelter in the house of his cousin Alexandre Maubert at Grasse, which he decorated with the series of decorative panels known as the Les progrès de l'amour dans le cœur d'une jeune fille, originally painted for Château du Barry.

-Fragonard returned to Paris early in the nineteenth century, where he died in 1806, almost completely forgotten.